ryanklee/think-taink/docs/research_needs.md

    - Practical implications of AI implementation, including ethical concerns and regulatory considerations
    - Integration of civil society in AI development for responsible AI governance
    - Addressing challenges in AI adoption, including data access and explainability for reproducibility
+   - Developing responsible AI standards for testing and experimentation
+   - Transitioning from model-centric to responsible AI-centric approaches
+   - Evolving dynamics of data privacy and protection in AI research
+   - Design theories for AI-human interaction and virtual companionship
+   - AI's impact on education and potential for educational experiments
+   - Ethical concerns and challenges specific to large language models in academic and research contexts

 ## Notes